-Being Deaf since birth, living though both worlds and experiencing language barrier is what inspired my involvement in the Deaf community.
-Since then, I have been advocating the community through politics, sports and arts.
+Being Deaf since birth, living through both worlds and experiencing language barrier is what inspired my involvement in the Deaf community.
+Since then, I have been advocating in the community through politics, sports and arts.
 My previous experience involves assisting the ASL/LSQ Recognition Action rally in 2018.
 Through my passion with volleyball, I have formed various competitive teams, practices and events for my Deaf and hearing friends to participate to improve their skills.
 My goal is to cherish and maintain the Deaf community values and culture, hence, my participation with MCSD Board to reach that goal.
 I look forward to the new challenges the future may bring.

 Dianne Mondor (Treasurer)

 She received her Business Administration Diploma with an Accounting Major in 1999.
 Presently, she is employed by SMD Alliance as an Accountant II where she has worked for 16 years.
 She has also been involved in a few community organizations, auditing/reviewing their financial reports..
 Recently, she became the treasurer for MCSD.
 She is looking forward to a rich experience and challenge.

 Partially deafened at an early age, I spent two years at the school for the Deaf in Belleville before my family moved to Winnipeg.
 I still retained some words and the alphabet in spite of suppression of ASL by my parents.
 I have just enough ASL to get by and regret I was not allowed to maintain the language I learned in Belleville.